flutter/website/src/docs/cookbook/navigation/passing-data.md

 ## 3. Create a detail screen to display information about a todo

-Now, create the second screen.
-The title of the screen contains the title of the todo, and the body of the screen shows the description.
+Now, let's create the details screen.
+The title of the screen will be the title of the todo, and the body of the screen shows the description.

-Since the detail screen is a normal `StatelessWidget`, require the user to enter a `Todo` in the UI.
+Since the detail screen is a `StatelessWidget`, it requires a `Todo` to display it's contents.
-Then, build the UI using the given todo.

 <!-- skip -->
 ```dart